S18-Niloy/Tire-Wire-Detection_lightweight/readme.md

 # 🎬 Custom Video Processing Model

 This repository contains code for a **custom video processing and analysis pipeline**, including dataset preprocessing, frame extraction from videos, and Grad-CAM visualization for model interpretability.
-The dataset used is **proprietary and created by the author**, so it is not included in this repository.
+The dataset used is **proprietary and created by Soumik Deb Niloy**, so it is not included in this repository.

 ---